-Less than 30 minutes later they led us through an elaborate security check, in an otherwise unused wing of the summit hall.
-We were physically searched, then told to leave our gear on the floor and ushered into another room as sniffer dogs padded past us to snuffle for explosives and who knows what else.
-They found nothing.
+Less than 30 minutes later they led us through an elaborate security check in an otherwise unused wing of the summit hall.
+We were physically searched, then told to leave our gear on the floor and ushered into a another room as sniffer dogs padded past us to snuffle for explosives.
 The Cubans then had us set up in yet another conference room.
 We aimed our microphones and cameras at a long table with a podium at its center.

 Soon enough President Castro came out, unaccompanied, dressed now in a loose fitting business suit.
 He held in his hands an envelope, and as he waited to speak aides moved among us also handing out envelopes.
 I opened mine.
 In it was a single photocopied photograph.
 Beneath it read the name Luis Clemente Faustino Posada Carriles.

 Posada Carriles was a Cuban-born Venezuelan, an anti-communist militant and former CIA operative who’d been trying to kill Castro or otherwise derail his government for decades.
 In 1976 he was convicted in absentia in Cuba for his involvement in the bombing of a Cubana Airlines passenger jet en route from Barbados to Kingston.
 The plane had been carrying 73 passengers, including Cuba’s mostly teenaged national fencing team.
 Nobody survived the crash.
 Until 9/11 it was the deadliest attack on a passenger jet in the Americas.
 Castro began to speak.